dgor82/dgor82.github.io/dev_style_guide.md

 I have discovered that, with true TDD, the test code (a first-class citizen in terms of coding standards) becomes the *full* specification, *executable* documentation and even a failry good representation of *the user*!

 The following sections describe how I interpret and apply the 'test pyramid' - with the different kinds of tests in it, and the (sometimes soft) boundaries between them.
+I end with a few words on why I don't use test coverage tools.

 ### 1. Unit Tests

 I try to decouple unit tests from implementation details: the ideal 'unit' under test thus is NOT a single method/function but rather a cluster of closely interrelated methods (recursively including all or most internal dependencies) that, taken together, represent some logical 'chunk' of end-to-end functionality (henceforth just 'unit').
 I have given up artificially distinguishing between unit-tests and functional tests (doing so drove me to units that are too small).

 Any unit will typically be represented by a single test class.
 The varios test cases in that class aim to thoroughly test all the boundary cases - how thoroughly depends on the unit's complexity and importance.
-Generally, I aim for full coverage, but pragmatism dictates compromises e.g. in terms of the choice of the code coverage criteria:
+The various forms of code coverage criteria can be sources of inspiration/ideas:

-- line coverage (usually too shallow) vs.
+- line/statement coverage vs.
 - branch coverage vs.
-- conditon + branch coverage (a good default) vs.
+- conditon + branch coverage (a good default?) vs.
-- path coverage (often impossible due to combinatorial explosion) vs.
+- path coverage (beware of the combinatorial explosion!) vs.
-- [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) (thorough but doable - the smart/optimised choice)
+- [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) (thorough but doable - the smart/optimised choice for high-stakes / mission-critical code)

 While the emphasis of my unit tests is on testing interfaces / return values, I feel it is justified to selectively also use verifications of the behaviour of mocks of important external dependencies with visible side effects.
 In this context, one of my [tech mentors](tech_advisory_board.html), [Paul Butcher](https://www.linkedin.com/in/paulbutcher/), likes to jokingly bring up the  "launching of ICBMs" as an example for a side-effect, for which the verification of behaviour might be worthwhile.